ethansilvas/htb-academy/SQLMapEssentials/SQLMap Essentials.md

 SQLmap can use such vulnerabilities to run non-query statements executed in advanced features like execution of OS commands and data retrieval like time-based blind sqli types

+### Time-based blind SQL injection

+`AND 1=IF(2>1,SLEEP(5),0)`

+similar to boolean-based blind sql injection but the response time is used as the source for the differentiation between TRUE and FALSE

+TRUE = noticeable difference between response time of regular server response
+FALSE = response time indistinguishable from regular response times

+much slower than boolean-based sqli since TRUE queries would delay the server response
+usually used when boolean-based is not applicable
+for example, when statement is a non-query

+### Inline queries